Dates

 This track includes daily private organ lessons and sessions on service-playing and registration in addition to related topics and activities for organists.

 Campers are encouraged to bring a computer with notation software and a thumb drive to save their work post-camp.
-A computer lab with Finale music software will be available for all campers.
+A computer lab with Dorico music software will be available for all campers.
 Combo track campers will also receive piano instruction in a private lesson and group piano instruction in masterclasses and workshops.

 Campers do not need specific handbell experience but must be able to read standard music notation.
 Combo track campers will also receive piano instruction in a private lesson and group piano instruction in masterclasses and workshops.